RKinDLab/Reach_alpha_Blue_heavy_Sim/doc/userdoc.rst

    This is only of exemplary purposes and should be avoided as much as possible in a hardware interface implementation.

    If you can see two orange and one yellow rectangle in in *RViz* everything has started properly.
-   Still, to be sure, let's introspect the control system before moving *RRBot*.
+   Still, to be sure, let's introspect the control system before moving *reach alpha 5*.

 3. Check if the hardware interface loaded properly, by opening another terminal and executing